mmstewart/Server-Diagnostic-Application/README.md

 This application includes a splash screen (Feel free to add your logo or remove it completely) and a navigation drawer.

+# Notice

+The application is not complete yet, I will be making updates to the code to make the app is completed.

 # Setup

 The application is straightforward to setup.